julianadiasvs/word/www/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 <strong>FREE And Popular Gutenberg Compatible Theme</strong>

-Over 900,000+ users are empowering their websites with Astra - 100% Gutenberg compatible theme!
+Over 1+ million users are empowering their websites with Astra - 100% Gutenberg compatible theme!
 From beginners to industry experts, everyone is loving Astra for its performance and ease of use.

 Reasons why people love the Astra Theme